-The C-Peptide of Insulin Enzyme-Linked Immunosorbent (ELISA) Kit provides materials for the quantitative measurement of C-peptide of insulin in human serum.
+The C-Peptide of Insulin Enzyme-Linked Immunosorbent (ELISA) Kit provides materials for the quantitative measurement of C-peptide of insulin in human serum and plasma.
 The kit is intended for research use only.

 For Research Use Only.
 Not for use in diagnostic or therapeutic procedures.

 HRP-based ELISA, colorimetric detection by dual wavelength absorbance at 450 nm and 630 nm as reference filter